breixopd/basic-admin-panel/README.md

 ## Compatibility
 Constantly updating but currently mainly tested on Ubuntu servers with most features also having Windows compatibilities (as Windows has different permissions and commands)

+### NOTE
+This repository may not be up to date with the current version but I will try update as I add more to it.